 This is followed by the hard beat of penultimate track Somebody Told Me.
 Again, synths carry a bass tone, although they’re heavily affected.
 Annie gets plenty of space to show off her vocal range again, and I think that even David A Stewart gets to put his backing vocals in this one.
 There’s a nice robotic ‘oh well, oh well, oh well‘ section towards the end.

 Final track The City Never Sleeps slinks in with a chilled beat and bass.
 Annie’s vocals are gentle and warm here.
 Underground trains come and go throughout this song, helping to add weight to the lyrics.
 Over all, this is quite a chilled out song, aided by the soft vocals and foley.

-Over all, this album shows off some of some fantastic early 80’s sounds – a testament to Annie and Dave as pioneers of commercial 80’s electronic music.
+Over all, this album shows off some of some fantastic early 80’s sounds – a testament to Annie and David A Stewart as pioneers of commercial 80’s electronic music.

 Whilst there’s a couple of weaker songs here (This Is The House and Wrap It Up), it is a great journey through electro pop and chilled out sounds.
 That great big hit on side two is in good company here.

 - POP RESCUE 2015 RATING: 4 / 5

 - UK CHART POSITION: #3, certified Platinum.